Brain & Cognition LAB

 Undergraduate Research Assistant: Shih-Chiang Ke (柯士強)

-Shih-Chiang is a 2nd year medical student here at TMU.
+Shih-Chiang is a 3rd-year medical student here at TMU.
 Shih-Chiang is generally interested in everything neuroscience, with a particular interest in the computational approach and the use of machine learning in the field of medicine and psychology.
 To this end, he is also actively preparing himself in the areas of computer sciences, hoping to integrate these approaches in his own research one day and do some cool interdisciplinary work.
-Shih-Chiang is now working on experiments involving implicit perception and priming.
+Shih-Chiang is now working on experiments involving implicit perception and priming, as well as spatial navigation.

 Shih-Chiang is an avid basketball player (college varsity) and does weight training in his spare time.
 Favorite NBA team is San Antonio Spurs (Ginoooooooobili!!!!!!!!).